MaastrichtU-IDS/dsri-documentation/docs/guide-publish-image.md

 title: Publish a Docker image
 ---

+> ⚠️ **DockerHub imposes strict pull limitations for clusters** like the DSRI (using DockerHub might result in failing to pull your images on the DSRI).
+>
-⚠️ We highly recommend to **use the GitHub Container Registry or quay.io to publish public Docker images**.
-As DockerHub impose strict pull limitations for clusters like the DSRI.
+> We highly recommend to **use the [GitHub Container Registry](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry/about-github-container-registry) or [RedHat quay.io Container Registry](https://quay.io/) to publish public Docker images**.
+>
+> You can also login to DockerHub using a Secret in OpenShift to increase the pull rates limitations:
+>
+> ```bash
+> oc create secret docker-registry docker-hub-secret --docker-server=docker.io --docker-username=your-dockerhub-username --docker-password=your-dockerhub-password --docker-email=your-dockerhub-email
+> ```

-## Log in to Container Registries 🔑
+## Login to Container Registries 🔑

 ### Login to GitHub Container Registry